 Non-degree seeking students are not eligible to receive federal aid or scholarships.
 So, visiting students cannot receive federal financial aid or scholarships.Tuition Costs & Policies

-Students enrolled 3/4 time or more (9 semester credits/4.5 term credits) are required to have health insurance coverage year-round.
+Students enrolled 3/4 time or more (4.5 term credits) are required to have health insurance coverage.
 You are automatically enrolled in BYU’s Student Health Plan one week before classes start if private insurance has not been reported.
 You will have access to waive the plan about one month before classes start.
-This is yearly process and the deadline to waive the BYU Student Health Plan is the term add/drop deadline.More Info about Health Plans
+The deadline to waive the BYU Student Health Plan is the term add/drop deadline.More Info about Health Plans